Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/assessment/readme.md

 ## 4 Style Colors

-To make the swatches visible I added width, height, and border.
-You should change these to fit your ideas.
-You need to present the colors in a grid.
-We have to be able to click these divs so they need to be big enough to click.
-Each div also needs to keep the class name: add-to-cart and the data-color and data-price attributes.
+The color swatches don't have any color at the moment.
+Your goal is to style them.
+Give them a background color and/or a border.
+You should arrange these with CSS grid.
+The size and number of columns and rows is up to you.

+**What to do:** Arrange the color divs in the #swatches section in a grid.

 ### 5 Genereate 100 colors